 It will not be possible to give a comprehensive list of points that will be considered as part of the fit and proper person test, but each council should set out in writing, preferably as part of its licensing statement, an outline of how the council intends to approach these decisions and what factors will carry the most weight.

-National Register of Taxi/PHV Licence Revocations and Refusals (NR3)
+National Register of Taxi/PHV Licence Revocations, Refusals and Suspensions (NR3S)

 The licensing history of an applicant is an important factor to consider, and it will always be relevant for an authority to consider a previous refusal or revocation, and the reasons for that decision.
-Whilst every application must always be considered on its own merits, a previous decision may in many cases warrant significant weight to be given to it.
+Whilst every application must always be considered on its own merits, a previous decision may in many cases warrant significant weight to be given to it – assuming a licensing authority knows about it.

 PHV operator responsibilities